-The coolant level should be at or above the COLD mark.
+The coolant level should be at least up to the ADD mark.
 If it isn't, you may have a leak in the radiator hoses, heater hoses, radiator, water pump or somewhere else in the cooling system.

 Heater and radiator hoses, and other engine parts, can be very hot.
 Don't touch them.
 If you do, you can be burned.